toxicity1985/atoum-documentation/source/en/mode-loop.rst

 If the developer presses the ``Enter`` key, atoum will reexecute the same test, without any other action from the developer.

-In the case where the code doesn't pass the tests successfully, i.e. If assertions fails or if there were errors or exceptions, atoum also starts waiting :
+In the case where the code doesn't pass the tests successfully, i.e. if assertions fails or if there were errors or exceptions, atoum also starts waiting :

 .. code-block:: shell